-\textbf{Non-parametric model:} Another widely popular approach to indicate the data uncertainty is through \textit{prediction interval} (PI) \cite{pearce2018high,wu2021quantifying}.
-For regression problems, the prediction intervals output a lower and upper bound $[y_l, y_u]$, with which we expect the ground truth $y$ falls into the interval with a prescribed confidence level, $1-\alpha$, meaning that $p(y \in [y_l, y_u])> 1-\alpha$.
-This approach does not require explicit distribution over the prediction variable and is more flexible.
-Traditional prediction intervals are constructed in two steps, First step is to learn the point estimation of the target variable, which is obtained through the minimization of the error-based loss function (i.e., mean square loss), and then estimate the prediction variance around the local optimum prediction.
-The strategy is trying to minimize the prediction error, but not optimize the prediction interval quality.
-One recent paper explicitly constructs a lower and upper bound estimation (LUBE) to improve the PI characteristics, i.e., the width and coverage probability.
-The basic intuition is that the PI should cover the ground-truth with a certain pre-defined probability (confidence level), but should be as narrow as possible.
-The approach improves the quality of the constructed PI, but the new cost function is non-differentiable and requires Simulated Annealing (SA) sampling to obtain the optimal NN parameters.
+\textbf{Non-parametric model:} A widely popular approach for indicating data uncertainty is through \textit{prediction interval} (PI) \cite{pearce2018high}.
+For regression problems, the prediction intervals output a lower and upper bound $[y_l, y_u]$, where we expect the ground truth $y$ falls within the interval with a prescribed confidence level, $1-\alpha$, meaning that $p(y \in [y_l, y_u])> 1-\alpha$ as shown in Fig.~\ref{fig:pi} (b).
+This approach is more flexible and does not require explicit distribution over the prediction variable.
+Traditional prediction intervals are typically constructed in two steps: first, to learn the point estimation of the target variable, obtained by minimizing an error-based loss function (e.g., mean square loss), followed by estimating the prediction variance around the local optimum prediction.
+The strategy tries to minimize the prediction error but does not optimize the interval quality. { One approach~\cite{khosravi2010lower}} explicitly constructs a lower and upper bound estimation (LUBE) to directly optimize the PI characteristics, namely the width and coverage probability.
+The basic intuition is that the PI should cover the ground truth with a certain pre-defined probability (confidence level), but should be as narrow as possible.
+This approach enhances the quality of the constructed PI, but the resulting cost function is non-differentiable and requires Simulated Annealing (SA) sampling to obtain the optimal NN parameters.

-To overcome the non-differentiable limitation of LUBE, another approach propose a coverage width-based loss function \cite{pearce2018high} with a similar goal as LUBE, shown in the Eq.\ref{eq:piloss}.
-The \textit{mean prediction interval width} (MPIW) is equal to $| y_u - y_l |$, and \textit{prediction interval coverage width} (PICP) indicates the average probability that the PI covers the ground truth.
-The total loss encourages the PI to be as narrow as possible while having a higher coverage probability than the prescribed confidence level $\alpha$.
+To address the non-differentiable limitation of LUBE, an alternative approach uses a coverage width-based loss function \cite{pearce2018high} with a goal similar to LUBE, as shown in the Eq.\ref{eq:piloss}.
+The \textit{mean prediction interval width} (MPIW) is defined as $| y_u - y_l |$, and the \textit{prediction interval coverage width} (PICP) measures the average probability that the PI covers the ground truth.
+The total loss encourages the PI to be narrow while having a higher coverage probability above the prescribed confidence level $\alpha$.